mitradranirban/panchanan/README.md

 ![Halhead Grammer Book Title Page](documentation/Panchanan.png)

-Later on he joined Serampore Missionary Press, where along with Bengali he also designed Devanagari, Arabic and Persian typefaces.
-He made the Serampore Missionary press the largest multiscript foundry in Asia in early 19th Century.
+Later on he joined Baptist Missionary Press in Serampore, where along with Bengali he also designed Devanagari, Arabic and Persian typefaces.
+He made the Baptist Missionary press the largest multiscript foundry in Asia in early 19th Century.

 This project is a tribute to Panchanan Karmakar by digital revival of world's first Bangla Typeface designed by him.